GPTrush/jsx-ai-doctor/README.md

 3. Outputs:
    - A list of issues with contextual messages formatted for LLMs.
    - The corrected version of the code (if auto-fixable).

 ---

+## Features

+- **Error Identification**: Quickly identifies issues in JSX code, including syntax and rule violations.
+- **LLM-Friendly Output**: Provides clear, human-readable error messages in a format optimized for feeding into language models.
+- **Standalone or Integrated Use**: Use it as a standalone NPM package or integrate it into your project for enhanced linting.

+---

+## Why Use This Library?

+AI-generated code often contains syntax errors, making it challenging to debug and resolve issues manually.
+If you're building a Bug Fixing Agent, you need a reliable way to extract and present errors in a format that an LLM can process effectively. `jsx-ai-doctor` bridges this gap by:

+1. Identifying syntax issues with precision.
+2. Formatting errors in a clean, structured manner that can be directly passed to an LLM.
+3. Offering insights into how to correct errors and auto-fix code when possible.

+---